Home | Volume 48 | Article number 5

 Introduction Down

-Among the bacteria of Vibrio genus present in marine and estuarine environments, three are human pathogens, i.e. toxigenic V. cholera O1 and O139 causing cholera, V. parahaemolyticus TDH and/or TRH positives, and V. vulnificus [1].
+Among the bacteria of Vibrio genus present in marine and estuarine environments, three are human pathogens, i.e. toxigenic V. cholerae O1 and O139 causing cholera, V. parahaemolyticus TDH and/or TRH positives, and V. vulnificus [1].
 Several other species of Vibrio genus, such as V. mimicus and V. alginolyticus are also potentially pathogenic for humans [2].
 These species had been isolated in many coastal waters around the world [3-8].
 Some species like V. vulnificus can be responsible for serious infections in people with immunodeficiency and can evolve quickly into sepsis.
 This species was found in coastal and brackish waters (with variable salinity) such as estuaries and lagoons [9].
-About Vibrio cholerae, many serotypes of non-O1 and non-139 occur naturally within the marine and estuarine ecosystems where there play an important ecological role and can also sporadically be responsible for gastroenteritis in humans [1].
+About Vibrio cholerae, many serotypes of non-O1 and non-139 occur naturally within the marine and estuarine ecosystems where they play an important ecological role and can also sporadically be responsible for gastroenteritis in humans [1].
 Human toxigenic strains of Vibrio cholera serogroups O1 or O139, responsible for cholera can be isolated from aquatic environment almost entirely during ongoing cholera outbreak [10,11].
 Ecological dynamics of Vibrio spp. in the aquatic ecosystem are directly influenced by environmental and climatic conditions [1].
 These parameters have an impact on their presence, persistence and abundance in the aquatic ecosystem [12].

 Senegal suffered from several cholera outbreaks since seventh pandemic in 1971, with the last epidemic in 2004-2005 that caused 31.719 cases and 458 deaths, and more specifically Saint Louis city recorded 1.185 cases [13].
 The city of Saint-Louis in Senegal offers a specific and favorable environment of Vibrio genus because it has simultaneous presence of fresh water (Senegal river), brackish water (Senegal river estuary) and marine water (Atlantic Ocean).
 Indeed, the city is located in the northwest of Senegal at the mouth of Senegal river and is an integral part of Ferlo area with its Sahelian climate.
 Predominant human activities are fishing and agriculture as result of permanent contact with waters and consumption of fishery products.
 Consequently, there is a significant risk of emergence and transmission of Vibriosis in Saint-Louis.
 The objective of this study was to conduct a systematic search for potentially pathogenic Vibrionaceae species according to two research axes: (i) active surveillance of Vibrios in stools of patients seen on an outpatient basis or admitted to the Saint-Louis regional hospital for diarrhoea, (ii) Vibrios presence was examined in the surrounding aquatic environment combined to the measure of physico-chemical parameters favorable to their development and detection.
 In current medical practice, detection for toxigenic Vibrio cholerae in human was done only when there was a suspicion of cholera or during an ongoing epidemic.
 This work took place over a one-year period covering all season (pre-winter, winter and post-winter) in this region where there is permanent contact of population with water, and deliberately not during the course of an outbreak.